eantz/subscribermanager/readme.md

 # Subscriber Manager

-This repo is technical test material for backend developer position in MailerLite
+This repo is technical test material for backend developer position at MailerLite

 ## Installation